sherenajenice/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

 # Strings-Palindrome Check in Python (Without Built-in Functions)

 ## 🎯 Aim
-To write a Python program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions.
+To write a Python program to check whether the string `"malayalam"` is a **palindrome** or not, without using built-in palindrome checking functions.

 ## 🧠 Algorithm
 1. Assign the string `"malayalam"` to a variable.